beetbox/beets/docs/guides/advanced.rst

-If you want beets to get any of this data automatically during the import process, just enable any of the three relevant plugins (see :ref:`using-plugins`).
+If you want beets to get any of this data automatically during the import process, just enable any of the three relevant plugins (see :doc:`/plugins/index`).
 For example, put this line in your :doc:`config file
 </reference/config>` to enable all three::

     plugins: fetchart lyrics lastgenre